Frijol/climate-change/GLOSSARY.md

 ## LDG
 Latitudinal diversity gradient: the pattern that there is greater species diversity the farther away you get from the poles

+## learning curve
+Economies of scale combined with improvements in technology and lessons learned as a technology rolls out [Naam][NaamStorage]

 ## NAS
 National Academy of Sciences